 IDEs have surrounded developers since long, but the older generation of developers used to write their code right from the terminal window.
 Although IDEs increase productivity and made it easier to code with features such as auto-complete and IntelliSense.
 Using a bare-bones text editor like Vi/Vim has its own benefits.
 You get to write the code from scratch as there are no templates.
 It deepens your knowledge about a programming language and makes sure you understand each bit of the code.
 If you are into software development, you must have heard and feared about the good old Vim.
-In this post, we’ve covered how to setup and install Vim Text Editor on Windows 10/8/7.
+This post covers how to set up and install Vim Text Editor on Windows 11/10.

 Most of the budding developers are afraid of using Vim, even I am.
 But once you get used to it, you realize that you have a better command over the keyboard and the programming language.
 Although Vim was introduced in UNIX systems as Vi text editor, there is a workaround to install it on Windows too.